Infinite-color randomly reinforced urns with dominant colors: First-order convergence

 \begin{proposition} Let $\mathbb{X}=[0,1]$ and $(X_n)_{n\geq 1}$ be a DPS with a continuous and strictly increasing expected weight function $w$.
 Then, as $n\rightarrow\infty$, $\frac{1}{n}\sumN W_i\overset{a.s.}{\longrightarrow}w(1)$ and

 Moreover, there exists a $[0,1]$-valued random variable $\eta$ such that $P_n(\{1\}^c)\overset{a.s.}{\longrightarrow}\eta$. \end{proposition}

-The sampling scheme implied by a strictly increasing $w$ can be described as follows: colors are picked and reinforced until a new color that is closer to ``$1$'' is drawn.
+The sampling scheme implied by a strictly increasing $w$ can be described as follows: colors are picked and reinforced until a new color closer to ``$1$'' is drawn.
 This color is then increasingly preferred by the model until a better alternative appears, which happens almost surely.
-In fact, as we will show in \cref{results:clt:arbitrary:rate}, \textit{non}-dominant colors are forgotten quicker the more distant they are from the dominant color ``$1$''.\\
+In fact, as we will show in \cref{results:clt:arbitrary:rate}, \textit{non}-dominant colors are forgotten quicker the more distant they are from ``$1$''.

-Given \cref{results:dps:all,results:dps:mon}, we are ready to state our main result of this section, which considers a DPS with an arbitrary expected weight function $w(\cdot)$ and a general space of colors $\mathbb{X}$.
-We show that, when restricted to $\mathcal{D}^c$, the process behaves similarly to the case in \cref{{results:dps:mon}} of a strictly increasing $w$ function.
+Given \cref{results:dps:all,results:dps:mon}, we are ready to state our main result of this section, which involves a DPS with an arbitrary expected weight function $w(\cdot)$ and a general space of colors $\mathbb{X}$.
+We show that, as $n$ increases, the observations tend to concentrate around the set of dominant colors.
 If further $\bar{w}>\bar{w}^c$, then the probability of observing {\em non}-dominant colors converges a.s. to zero.
-Thus, neglecting the occasional {\em non}-dominant observation, we have asymptotically a constant expected weight function.

 \begin{theorem} For any DPS $(X_n)_{n\geq 1}$, as $n\rightarrow\infty$, $\frac{1}{n}\sumN W_i\overset{a.s.}{\longrightarrow}\bar{w}$ and

 Moreover, there exists a $[0,1]$-valued random variable $\eta$ such that